Middle Mongol: Number

 The plural suffixes are distributed as follows:

 Case endings and the reflexive suffix

 The case endings have different allomorphs depending on whether the stem ends in a vowel, the consonant /n/ or another consonant.
 There is also some chronological variation between earlier and later texts, as marked with the sign > in the table.

 The dative-locative may denote not only an indirect object, but also local and temporal expressions, both static and dynamic.
 The accusative ending may be replaced by the unmarked nominative, especially if the noun is not definite and specific; in such cases, stems ending in unstable /n/ lose it.
 The comitative may also be used as an instrumental.
+The ablative expresses the object of a comparison in a construction expressing the comparative degree: qola-ca qola 'farther than far', lit. 'far from far'.
+The genitive does the same in the superlative degree construction: irgen-ü sayin haran 'the best of the people', lit. 'people good of people'.

 A reflexive possessive suffix (meaning 'his own', 'my own' and so on) can be placed after a noun declined for any case.
 Its shape varies depending on phonological factors and the genitive ending of vowel stems is also changed in front of it: